Jylpah/blitz-replays/README.md

   extract tankopedia as JSON file for other tools

 Options:
-  -f, --force     Overwrite Tankopedia instead of updating it --outfile PATH  Write Tankopedia to file (default: tanks.json) --help          Show this message and exit.
+  --outfile FILE  Write Tankopedia to FILE
+  --help          Show this message and exit.

 Commands:
-  app   extract Tankopedia from Blitz game files file  read Tankopedia from a JSON file wg    get Tankopedia from WG API
+  app   extract Tankopedia from Blitz game files file  Read tankopedia from a file wg    get Tankopedia from WG API

 ```